-- 10.7 Policies BE1 and BE2 of the UDP are considerations in relation to design, materials and layout.
+10.5 Policies BE1 and BE2 of the UDP are considerations in relation to design, materials and layout.
 The layout of buildings should respect any traditional character the area may have.
-New development should also respect the scale, height and design of adjoining buildings and be in keeping with the predominant character of the area.
-Chapter 7 of the NPPF emphasises the importance of good design. - 10.8 The proposed development would have the appearance of a dormer bungalow, constructed of natural stone with artificial stone slate roof.
+New development should also respect the scale, height and design of adjoining buildings and be in keeping with the predominant

+- character of the area.
+Policy PLP 24 of the Publication Draft Local Plan and Chapter 12 of the NPPF emphasises the importance of good design. - Part of the application site is currently occupied by existing buildings within a defined curtilage associated with the site and it is in this location that the proposed dwelling is intended to be developed.
+The current application differs from the previous approval with respect to its appearance and footprint, resulting in a larger dwelling than that which was previously approved.
+Notwithstanding this, the proposals would still have the appearance of a single storey dwelling with accommodation in the roof space, constructed of natural stone with artificial slate roof.
+The current proposal includes additional accommodation located adjacent the northern boundary of the site closest to the existing Day Nursery, and therefore existing development.
 The scale and massing of the development is considered to be appropriate in this context, in accordance with relevant design policies.
-Notwithstanding this, due to the location of the site, Officers consider it necessary to remove permitted development rights for the erection of further extensions and outbuildings as these may have the potential to impact upon the visual amenities of the surrounding area.
+Notwithstanding this, due to the location of the site.
+Officers consider it necessary to remove permitted development rights for the erection of further extensions and outbuildings as these may have the potential to impact upon the visual amenities of the surrounding area.
 This matter could be addressed by condition.